napframework/nap-docs/app/manual/01_gettingstarted.md

 ### Configure Transform Component {#cube_transform_component}

-Select the `CubeTransformComponent` in the resource panel and change the `UniformScale` in the inspector panel to 4.0.
+Select the `CubeTransformComponent` in the resources panel and change the `UniformScale` in the inspector panel to 4.0.
 This makes the box 4 times as large.

 ### Configure Rotate Component

-Select the `CubeRotateComponent` in the resource panel.
+Select the `CubeRotateComponent` in the resources panel.
 Expand the `Axis` property in the inspector panel and change it to `0 1 0`.
 Next change the `Speed` to `0.1`.
 This tells the component to rotate the cube 360 degrees over the Y-axis in 10 seconds.

 ### Configure Render Component {#cube_render_component}